 IMPORTANT SAFETY INFORMATION for VELTIN Gel

 Do not use VELTIN Gel if you have Crohn’s disease or ulcerative colitis, or have had inflammation of the colon (colitis) with past antibiotic use.
 Talk to your doctor if you are not sure if you have one of these conditions.
-SAFETY INFORMATION CONTINUED BELOW
+See full Important Safety Information below

 Q: What causes acne and what are the different types?

 A: Acne (pimples, whiteheads, or blackheads) is a common skin condition that comes in various forms.
 The 4 key factors in acne are excess oil production, clogged pores, the presence of bacteria, and inflammation (redness and swelling).
 During puberty, your hormones cause the oil glands of the skin to produce extra oil.
 But not all of it can flow freely to the skin’s surface.
 The excess oil and buildup of dead skin cells can cause pores to clog.
 On top of that, bacteria can grow in the excess oil and cause inflammation.